core doctests require a separate invocation (package name shadows stdlib `core`):

 proto::scheduler - Scheduler Coordination

-File: backend/proto/src/scheduler/scheduler_tests.rs Run: cargo test -p proto
+File: backend/scheduler/src/scheduler_tests.rs Run: cargo test -p proto

 Integration tests for the Scheduler struct, which coordinates WorkerPool and JobTracker behind RwLocks.
 Uses a mock database (no real Postgres).